FAQs

 By Adam Trionfo

-This is a comparison of the two Astrocade BIOS that have been dumped so far.
+This is a comparison of two Astrocade BIOS.
 These two ROM BIOS have nicknames: 3159 ROM and White ROM.
 There are forty-one bytes that are different between the two.
-They are listed here with brief comments followed by excerpts from the 3159 ROM Listing to give greater detail.
+They are listed with brief comments followed by excerpts from the 3159 ROM Listing to give greater detail.

 Astrocade MESS Emulation Keyboard Mapping FAQ